buzzer2333/HackEngine-offline-2-chatppt-copilot-for-brainstorming-backend-23/README.md

 # copilot-for-brainstorming (backend)

+## Intro

 This is an intelligent tool powered by [ChatGPT](https://beta.openai.com/docs/quickstart).
+It is designed to expand human minds as a copilot, especially in brainstorming scenes.

 Feel free to try it [here](https://copilot-for-brainstorm.zeabur.app/)

-This repo is the backend of the project.
+> This repo is the backend of the project.

 ## Setup